ciaranoceallaigh96/gwas_tutorial/GWAS_Practical_Lab_1.md

 The first few PCs tend to capture broad ancestry patterns in the data.

-We use PCA to detect genetic outliers, to ensure our sample is genetically homogenous (as a proxy for environmental homogeneity), and to then use as covariates in our futrue GWAS regression (to further account for any environmental effects).
+We use PCA to detect genetic outliers, to ensure our sample is genetically homogenous (as a proxy for environmental homogeneity), and to then use as covariates in our future GWAS regression (to further account for any environmental effects).

 This is an image of what a typical PCA plot of mixed populations might look like.
 Clearly, the individuals do not form one homogenous population.<br><br>